Function of m and Q Values (FDS)

 • Q=10

 These values create a conservative FDS with reasonable filtering and frequency resolution.
-As more data is accumulated, these values can be adjusted to accurately estimate a product’s m and Q values, even if it is a mixed composition component.
+As more data are accumulated, these values can be adjusted to accurately estimate a product’s m and Q values, even if it is a mixed composition component.

 References